Your Notifications

 Proton Therapy

 This is another type of radiation therapy that uses protons instead of X-rays to kill cancer cells.
 Proton therapy has been used to treat brain tumors, especially in children.
 It is less harmful than the usual radiation therapy as it causes less damage to the nearby healthy tissues and specifically targets the tumor.
-Since it causes lesser side effects, it can be given at a higher dose.
+Since it causes fewer side effects, it can be given at a higher dose.

 Chemotherapy

 Chemotherapy for brain tumors involves using drugs to kill cancer cells.
 The drugs are given orally or they can be injected into a muscle or bloodstream.
 Usually, chemotherapy is given in cycles.
-The doctor may also advise intrathecal chemotherapy in which drugs are directly injected into the cerebrospinal fluid.
+The doctor may also advise intrathecal chemotherapy, in which drugs are directly injected into the cerebrospinal fluid.

 Targeted Therapy